ayushranjan17/WaveMamba/README.md

 The model was evaluated using the Pavia University, Salinas, and Houston datasets.
 Key findings include:
 - Optimal learning rate: **0.01**
 - Optimal patch size: **12**
-- The model outperformed state-of-the-art methods like 3DCNN, SSRN, and ViTs.
+- The model outperformed state-of-the-art methods like 3DCNN, CS2DT, and ViTs.

 ## Ablation Study
 The ablation study showed that removing any of the core modules—Wavelet Transform, CNN, or HRM Block—resulted in decreased performance, demonstrating the importance of each component in the WaveMamba architecture.